GeloQTP/School-Management-System-Project/README.md

 Project Overview

-This project is a web-based application built to improve my skills in full-stack web development, with a focus on database integration and backend logic.
+This project is a web-based application built to focus on database integration and backend logic.

 Technologies Used